 As a result of the findings from the Phase IA Pre-contact study, six archeologically-sensitive areas, as well as seven sites with previously-identified archaeological resources, were examined as part of a Phase IB Pre-Contact Study (Will and Clark, 2016).
 The investigators used subsurface testing to document the presence of pre-contact archaeological sites.
 In total, the Phase IB Pre-Contact Study included the excavation of 175 test holes within the project's APE.
-No evidence of the seven previously-reported archaeological sites was encountered during the Phase IB Pre-Contact Study; however, one new pre-contact archaeological site was discovered and is being further evaluated as part of a Phase II Archaeological Site Evaluation, in consultation with the Maine SHPO.
+No evidence of the seven previously-reported archaeological sites was encountered during the Phase IB Pre-Contact Study; however, one new pre-contact archaeological site was discovered and was further evaluated as part of a Phase II Archaeological Site Evaluation.
+The Phase II investigation report was filed with the Commission on February 22, 2018.
+The report describes pre-contact period archaeological Site 122.30 as significant and eligible for listing on the National Register.